Burj Azizi: History

 In 2012, Meydan Group announced the Entisar Tower as a 570 m tower and 122-story skyscraper.
 Groundbreaking occurred in 2016.
 Construction was halted in 2017 due to Dubai's civic building proposals department issuing a stop-work order due to a payment dispute with the developers, with the ensuing property bust making the projects abandoned.

 In 2018, Azizi Developments acquired the long-stalled Entisar Tower.
 In January 2024, the tower was rebranded, redesigned and renamed as Burj Azizi, and construction restarted in 2025.
+The building is named after Mirwais Azizi, the chairman of Azizi Bank and Afghanistan's richest man.
+As of May 2026, works were progressing on the tower's raft foundation and its nine-basement-level automated car park building, with around 750 workers on site daily.